maziac/DeZog/documentation/Usage.md

 z80asm was and is still a very popular name for a Z80 assembler.
 There are especially 2 of them that I have used in the past and despite the name doesn't share very much.
 To distinguish them I will call them
-a) the **Savannah-z80asm** from Bas Wijnen, see https://savannah.nongnu.org/projects/z80asm/ and the
+a) the **Savannah-z80asm** (or z80asm) from Bas Wijnen, see https://savannah.nongnu.org/projects/z80asm/ and the
-b) the **z88dk-z80asm** hosted here https://github.com/z88dk/z88dk (Note: on the site they host even another z80asm project which is a respawn of the original one.)
+b) the **z88dk-z80asm** (or z88dk) hosted here https://github.com/z88dk/z88dk (Note: on the site they host even another z80asm project which is a respawn of the original one.)

-Both assemblers can produce list file but in my z80-debug project I'm targeting the Savannah's format because the z88dk's format lacks a few information which makes it hard/impossible to parse for some information.
-I.e. in z88dk format it is not always possible to distinguish the originating source file 100%.
-Therefore the z88dk format can still be used (see below) but with some drawbacks only.
+The z80-debug supports the list file formats of both of them and additionally the sjasm+ (https://github.com/z00m128/sjasmplus).

 #### The list file